codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 As a first step in our Continuous Deployment pipeline, before we even think about Docker images, we need to build our application.
 In this step we will download the source code, run all **tests** and produce an **artifact** containing all elements required to start and run our application.

 This build configuration is not very different to a step in a Continuous Deployment pipeline without **Docker**.
-Alongside common parameters we have to define **artifacts** which will be generated after each build run.
+Alongside common parameters we have to define **artifacts**, which will be generated after each build run.
 We are going to use them as a base for next steps in the pipeline.

 In **TeamCity** we define **artifacts** by defining paths to files from the working directory (which is created for each run of a configuration).
 The working directory is a combination of the files downloaded from a version control system and the files generated during the execution of build steps.
 The working directory elements are defined in the version control settings and build steps.